PawelBorkowy/Portfolio/README.md

 My name is Paweł Borkowy.
 My journey with software testing started in the middle of 2022.
 On this site I would like to share my gained experience within world of IT.

 At this moment I am looking for my first commercial experience.
-The next step is to gather knowledge and skills about automated tests in Cypress.
+I am skilled in working under pressure and adapting to new situations and challenges.
+I'm looking for a job that will help me develop my skills as manual tester and take a career path to become Automation Tester with JavaScript in future.

 ## Tools & Software